codeatmordor/product-api/README.md

 ![alt text](https://github.com/codeatmordor/product-api/blob/master/product/documentation/JWT-based-auth.png)

-6. Token expires after 5 hours.
+6. Token expires after *5 hours*.
-7. Windows based nanoserver image is used for docker base-image.
+7. Windows based *nanoserver* image is used for docker base-image.
 8. Port 8086 is exposed for docker container
+9. For persistance of User and Products in memory *H2 Database* is used.

 ## Build and Run Instructions